Atypical-Consulting/FastComponents/README.md

 # FastComponents

-Code web, think .NET - FastComponents for a successful MRA (Multiple Resources Application).
+Code web, think .NET 8 with FastComponents for a successful MRA (Multiple Resources Application).